shannon-lichtenwalter/react-pop-art/README.md

 Created by Shannon Lichtenwalter

 ### What is Pop Art?
-Pop are is an interactive application that was created to make booking talented artists for events easier and simplified.
+Pop Art is an interactive application that was created to make booking talented artists for events easier and simplified.
 Event hosts are able to create event pages which serve a dual purpose of:
 1. Advertising the local event to the community
 2. Making artists aware of opportunities for events that they could book.